ChosenDolphin/BaseEngine/README.md

 I will be submiting what I have cobbled together, but I do plan on fixing this sob to get it to what I was planning.
 Even if I never use this engine again.
 At first, C# was a huge pain, then it started to grow on me.
 Then I spentmost of a day just tring to spin a picture, which will of course end up being excedingly simple.
 I'm not happy, but I'm not giving up.

+Also truth be told, I'm not sure how to run this.
+I bileve it will come down to clonning the repo in visual studio and running it there, but it could be a lot simpler.